Proud to Learn Two Languages

 Students enrolled in a 50% French Immersion Program beginning in kindergarten will receive approximately 4200 hours of French instruction in elementary school and must complete ten credits in secondary school.

 It should be noted that upon graduation students who have completed a minimum of ten French Immersion courses are eligible for the French Immersion Certificate of the Huron-Superior Catholic District School Board.

 The Board’s goal is to provide the highest quality French language learning environment for students enrolled in this program.
 We welcome parents and students interested in the French Immersion Program to contact any of the schools hosting the French Immersion Program to get detailed information.

 Sault Ste.
 Marie – City Central

-NOTE: French Immersion Program now includes classes for Kindergarten and Grade 1 students.
-In September 2019 a Grade 2 class will be added.
+NOTE: French Immersion Program now includes classes for Kindergarten, Grade 1 and Grade 2 students.
+In September 2020 a Grade 3 class will be added.